 Specify the correct path: When you store an object whose source is in a server file, you can specify the file's fully qualified name or a relative name.
 If you specify a relative name, you need to ensure that the appropriate environment variables in the DB2 server include the correct path for the file.
-For information about setting these environment variables, see .
+For information about setting these environment variables, see "Appendix A. Setting environment variables for DB2 extenders" on page 555.